eparzych/BestShop/README.md

 Project made during the Coders Lab workshop.

-Using HTML and advanced CSS.
+Using HTML and advanced CSS, flexbox.